knotking/APIDesigner-AI/README.md

 ### 3. Analysis & Auditing
 *   **AI Auditor**: Scans your YAML for security holes, logical inconsistencies, and RESTful best practices.
 *   **Reporting**: Generates a detailed Health Score and downloadable PDF reports.
+*   **Usage Timeline**: Tracks all session activities including API calls, spec generations, and migrations in a chronological timeline.

 ## 🛠️ Tech Stack